 Renal tissue (100 mg) was added with 0.25 mL radioimmunoprecipitation assay (RIPA) lysate (Beyotime Biotechnology Co.
-Ltd., Shanghai, China) for homogenization, followed bv centrifugation (12000 × g, 2 min, 4 °C) (Centifuge 5702, Eppendorf, Hamburg, Germany), with the supernatant retained.
-BCA test kit (Beyotime Biotechnology Co.
-Ltd.) was applied for protein concentration analysis.
+Ltd, Shanghai, homogenization, followed China) for by centrifugation (12000 × g, 2 min, 4 °C) (Centrifuge 5702, Eppendorf, Hamburg, Germany), with the supernatant retained.
+The BCA test kit (Beyotime Biotechnology Co.
+Ltd) was applied for protein concentration analysis.
 The protein (30 mg) was boiled for 5 min and deformed.
-Separation gel (10 %) and concentrated gel (5 %) were prepared, and the sample (50 μg) was added to each well.
-SDS-PAGE was performed to separate proteins, then electrotransferred onto a nitrocellulose (NC) membrane for 2 h, and then blocked with buffer containing 5 % skimmed milk powder for a further 2 h.
-Rabbit anti-rat p38MAPK, p-p38MAPK, NF-кB p65, p-NF-кB p65 antibodies (1:1000, Santa Cruz Biotechnology, Santa Cruz, USA) were added to the NC membrane and then kept overnight at 4 °C, rinsed and incubated at 37 °C with horse radish peroxidase (HRP) conjugated secondary antibody (1:20000, Beyotime Biotechnology Co.
+Separation gel (10 %) and concentrated gel (5 %) were prepared, and the sample was added with a measurement of 50 μg/well.
+SDS-PAGE was performed to separate proteins, which were then electrotransferred onto a nitrocellulose membrane for 2 h, and then blocked with buffer containing 5 % skimmed milk powder for a further two hours.

+The NC membrane received rabbit anti-rat p38MAPK, p-p38MAPK, NF-kB p65, p-NF-kB p65 antibodies (1:1000, Santa Cruz Biotechnology, Santa Cruz, USA).
+The membrane was stored overnight at 4 °C, rinsed and incubated at 37 °C with horse radish peroxidase (HRP) conjugated secondary antibody (1:20000, Beyotime Biotechnology Co.
 Ltd.) for an hour.
-After washing the membrane, protein bands were measured usina electrochemiluminescence (ECL) (Beyotime Biotechnology Co.
-Ltd).
-Image1.43 software was used for semi-quantitative analysis, and β-actin was regarded as internal reference to calculate the relative protein expression.
+After washing the membrane, protein bands were measured using electrochemiluminescence (ECL) (Beyotime Biotechnology Co., Ltd.).